 Presently, ENOCs are the largest, high-quality, scientific events in the broad area of nonlinear dynamics not only in Europe but on a worldwide basis.
 Indeed, parallel important events organized by other Societies often cover partial aspects of the whole scientific area, for being either more theoretically or more engineering oriented.
 In contrast, ENOC encompasses many diverse topics ranging from dynamical systems theory to different engineering applications, and collects scholars from theoretical and applied mechanics as well as from applied mathematics and physics, within an actually cross-disciplinary framework.

-The 8th European Nonlinear Dynamics Conference (ENOC 2014) will be held in Vienna, Austria, in the year 2014 for the first time in Austria - and will be organized by the Institute of Mechanics and Mechatronics at Vienna University of Technology.
+The 8th European Nonlinear Dynamics Conference (ENOC 2014) was held in Vienna, Austria, in the year 2014 and was organized by the Institute of Mechanics and Mechatronics at Vienna University of Technology.